-Wells Fargo is closing all its branches in three Midwestern states
+Wells Fargo is selling all its branches in three Midwestern states

 The bank, scrambling to cut costs and dealing with a wave of scandals, announced plans Tuesday to sell all of its branches in Indiana, Michigan and Ohio.
 Wells Fargo, the second-largest bank in the country, will no longer have a retail presence in those states.

-Flagstar Bancorp (FBC), a savings and loan, is buying the branches — 52 in all, including four in Wisconsin.
+Flagstar Bancorp (FBC), a savings and loan, is buying the branches — 52 in all, including four of Wells Fargo's locations in Wisconsin.

 All told, about $2.3 billion in deposits will leave Wells Fargo.
 The company said that all 490 employees will get offers to work at Flagstar.

-Note: — Correction: The headline on a previous version of this story incorrectly said Wells Fargo was closing the branches.